what is ACCA

+The ACCA (Association of Chartered Certified Accountants) is one of the most prestigious and globally recognized professional qualifications in accounting that offers a wide range of career opportunities in finance and accounting.
 With members in over 180 countries, ACCA sets standards of excellence in the accounting and finance field.
 It is often compared with professional qualifications like CPA (Certified Public Accountant), CA (Chartered Accountant), and CIMA (Chartered Institute of Management Accountants).
-Each one of these various qualifications differs in its emphases, but ACCA is different from all the others.
+Each one of these various qualifications differs in its emphases, but ACCA certification is different from all the others.
 It is broadly based and has included the dual elements of financial and management accounting to make professionals versatile in different sectors.

-The ACCA full form is the “Association of Chartered Certified Accountants.”
-It’s a global professional body that provides training, support, and accreditation to accounting professionals.
+The full form of ACCA is the Association of Chartered Certified Accountants.
+It’s a global body that provides training, support, and accreditation to accounting professionals.
 ACCA offers qualifications and certifications to individuals looking to pursue careers in accounting and related fields, ensuring they meet industry standards and requirements.

 What is ACCA?